AaditJoshi07/Experiment-1/README.md

 2. Use `type()` to check each variable’s data type.
 3. Perform arithmetic operations using two numeric variables.

-### **Conclusion**
-We identified data types and performed basic math operations.
-This forms the foundation for handling data and calculations in Python.

----

 ## 🔹 4.
 Arithmetic Operations with User Input

-### **Aim**
-To perform arithmetic operations on two numbers entered by the user.

 ### **Theory**
 Python’s `input()` function allows users to enter values during runtime.
 These values can be converted to integers using `int()` and used in calculations.